 She will also complete another thesis, this time focusing on the expansion of labour rights and protections for immigrant women working as domestic workers in South Africa.
 Ziyanda’s previous master’s thesis, at the University of Sussex, was a critical analysis of the global processes driving the militarisation of policing and the pacification of communities in Brazil and South Africa – a topic that is currently highly relevant in South Africa with the deployment of the South African National Defence Force to the Cape Flats.

-Ziyanda, who developed her passion for politics and public policy while studying for a bachelor’s and honours degree in Political Science at Stellenbosch University, says the university played an important role in laying a solid foundation for her career: “My studies at Stellenbosch have completely shaped and formed my career and professional journey.
+Ziyanda, who developed her passion for politics and public policy while studying for a bachelor’s and honours degree in political science at Stellenbosch University (SU), says the University played an important role in laying a solid foundation for her career: “My studies at Stellenbosch have completely shaped and formed my career and professional journey.
 Attending talks outside of class, becoming involved in student leadership and being inspired by the professional journeys of some of my lecturers is how I decided that I want to be in the politics and public policy space.”

-She was honoured for her strong leadership role at Stellenbosch University when she received the Rector’s Award for Outstanding Achievement in Leadership in 2013.
-“I was Primaria of my residence (Huis Erica), then served two terms on the SRC [Students’ Representative Council] and a year on the University’s Council body as a student representative.
-I am still lucky enough to serve as a member of Council today – having been appointed by the Minister of Higher Education and Training in 2017 – and I see it as an extension of my early desire to serve my peers and help guide others, just at a higher level and in a different way now.”
+She was honoured for her strong leadership role at SU when she received the Rector’s Award for Outstanding Achievement in Leadership in 2013.
+“I was primaria of my residence (Huis Erica), then served two terms on the SRC (Student Representative Council) and a year on the University’s Council body as a student representative.
+I am still lucky enough to serve as a member of Council today – having been appointed by the minister of Higher Education and Training in 2017 – and I see it as an extension of my early desire to serve my peers and help guide others, just at a higher level and in a different way now.”

 Photo by Jonathan Ferreira